 A. Agreement Period and Commission's Limited Obligation to Pay.
-This Agreement is made pursuant to a grant award and shall be effective upon execution by the last Party to sign, and shall remain in effect through 05/31/2017.
+This Agreement is made pursuant to a grant award and shall be effective upon execution by the last Party to sign, and shall remain in effect through 11/23/2018.
 However, as authorized by Rule 68-1.003, F.A.C., referenced grant programs may execute Agreements with a retroactive start date of no more than sixty (60) days, provided that approval is granted from the Executive Director or his/her designee and that it is in the best interest of the Commission and State to do so.
-Agreements executed under this grant award shall not precede a start date of 09/12/2016.
-For this agreement, the retroactive start date was not approved.
-The Commission's Grant Manager shall confirm the specific start date of the Agreement by written notice to the Grantee.
+For this agreement, the retroactive start date of the Agreement by written notice to the Grantee.
 The Grantee shall not be eligible for reimbursement or compensation for grant activities performed prior to the start date of this Agreement nor after the end date of the Agreement.
 For this agreement, preaward costs are not eligible for reimbursement.
-If necessary, by mutual agreement as evidenced in writing and lawfully executed by the Parties, an Amendment to this Agreement may be executed to lengthen the Agreement period.
+If necessary, by mutual agreement may be executed to lengthen the Agreement period.